jm-cc/pm2/nmad/doc/mainpage.md

 the internal interfaces no designed for end-users:
   - the @ref core_interface for direct access to nmad packet scheduler.
 This is the interface upon all other interfaces rely.
-  - the @ref launcher_interface to explictely interface with launcher.
+  - the @ref launcher_interface to explicitely interface with launcher.
 This is normally not needed by end-users which should use sessions instead.
   - the @ref pack_interface for compatibility with legacy Mad3 interface.
 This has been obsoleted for a long time.

 Getting the source code